nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 	VERB [base]/[type]/[id] {?_format=[mime-type]}

-Clients and servers constructing URLs SHALL conform to [RFC 3986 Section 6 Appendix A](https://tools.ietf.org/html/rfc3986#appendix-A) which requires percent-encoding for a number of characters that occasionally appear in the URLs (mainly in search parameters).
+Clients and servers constructing URLs **MUST** conform to [RFC 3986 Section 6 Appendix A](https://tools.ietf.org/html/rfc3986#appendix-A) which requires percent-encoding for a number of characters that occasionally appear in the URLs (mainly in search parameters).

 ### [HTTP verbs](http://hl7.org/fhir/valueset-http-verb.html) ###

-The following HTTP verbs SHALL be supported to allow RESTful API interactions with the various FHIR resources:
+The following HTTP verbs **MUST** be supported to allow RESTful API interactions with the various FHIR resources:

 - **GET**
 - **POST**